Namibiocyon: Classification

 Namibiocyon ginsburgi was originally classified as a species of Ysengrinia, a taxon with similar hypercarnivorous adaptions now referred to the subfamily Thaumastocyoninae.
 Meanwhile, Namibiocyon, and all other amphicyonids known from Africa, are members of the tribe Amphicyonini.
 Its strongly pronounced hypercarnivorous features have led some researchers to suggest that it was ancestral to the genus Myacyon, which was widespread throughout Africa in the middle to late Miocene.
-Opposed to the trend seen in several of its African members, Eurasian species of this tribe showcase adaptions towards mesocarnivory and bone-crushing, suggests this tribe's radiation was likely considerably more complex than usually acknowledged.
+Opposed to the trend seen in several of its African members, Eurasian species of this tribe showcase adaptions towards mesocarnivory and bone-crushing, suggesting that this tribe's radiation was likely considerably more complex than usually acknowledged.

 Palaeoecology

 The locality of Arrisdrift likely represents a side channel of the Proto-Orange River, which was only occasionally filled with flowing water, perhaps when the river overflowed during the rainy season.
 The rest of the time it was a shallow pool.
 The presence of 'Crocodylus' gariepensis and giant tortoises indicate a more tropical climate than found in the area today.
 The habitat was likely a bushy, rather wooded savanna, with a gallery-forest along the river.